Skip to content

 To apply for an internship with the Republican Staff of the Senate Foreign Relations Committee, please complete and submit this form here.
 Along with the form, please submit your resume, letters of reference, and a cover letter in an email as attachments in PDF format to Republican_Internship@foreign.senate.gov.
 References may directly submit their letters to the same email address.
 We do not provide confirmation email upon receipt of applications, and only applicants selected for the interview stage will receive a response.

-• Internships take place in our Washington, D.C. office.
-Intern workspaces have been evaluated and cleared by the Office of the Attending Physician for safe use, and PPE will be provided.
+• Internships take place in-person in our Washington, D.C. office.
 We do not offer virtual internships.

 • Internships are unpaid, and we do not offer any financial compensation or stipend.